Threat to centre of biodiversity in Perth

 The Beeliar Group: Professors for Environmental Responsibility (TBG) have put for forward a vision for a Yule Brook Regional Park connecting Lesmurdie Falls National Park to the Canning River and which will preserve GBSW.
 The plan is not opposed to development of the MKSEA but calls for water sensitive urban design principles, buffer zones and sustainable road design to be applied across the site.
 Alternative water management would allow local infiltration to recharge groundwater, rather than piping runoff to distant locations and “wasting” water in a drying climate.
 Numerous hydrology experts believe this alternative is the best option to preserve the GBSW’s important environmental values.
 Click here for TBG’s vision statement.

 There have been few opportunities for members of the public, or the scientific community, to have their say.
 With so much at stake, a public environmental review is best way to ensure the needs of the environment are considered.
-A community-based campaign is now underway with peaceful protests outside Gosnells Council meetings.
+A community-based campaign is now underway.

 What can you do?